Learning Outcomes

 SQE1 Syllabus

-For SQE1, you must understand the principles governing the admissibility and use of opinion evidence, particularly expert evidence, in civil litigation.
+For SQE1, you are required to understand the principles governing the admissibility and use of opinion evidence, particularly expert evidence, in civil litigation.
 This involves familiarity with the relevant provisions of the Civil Evidence Act 1972 and CPR Part 35.
-You will need to apply these rules to practical scenarios, identifying when expert evidence is required, the duties experts owe, and the procedures for managing expert evidence effectively.
+You will need to apply these rules to practical scenarios, identifying when expert evidence is required, the duties experts owe, and the procedures for managing expert evidence effectively, with a focus on the following syllabus points:

 - the general rule regarding the inadmissibility of opinion evidence